 One newspaper estimated there might be 400,000 such upgraded graduates, said Vasso Kindi, an assistant professor of philosophy at the National and Kapodistrian University of Athens.
 One hazard is that those running for the government will ask for backdated pay improvements to mirror their degree enhancements, she said.

 Kostas Gavroglou, Greece’s training minister, insisted that TEI degrees could not be robotically upgraded.
-Instead, it would depend on elements along with while graduates studied, he stated, with the precise criteria labored out over the next six months.
+Instead, it would depend on elements and graduates studied, he stated, with the precise criteria labored out over the next six months.

 The main aim of the reform became to “gain the help of college students, school and their households related to the technological establishments,” she argued.